Solar Concentrator Training System

 Performance Evaluation of Parabolic Trough Collector Systems

-• Overall thermal efficiency (η)
+• Analyze overall thermal efficiency (η) in a solar concentrator.

-• Heat removal factor (FR)
+• Evaluate heat removal factor (FR) under varying operating conditions.

-• Heat loss coefficient (UL)
+• Determine heat loss coefficient (UL) using real-time experimental data.

 Working Fluid, Flow Rate, and Thermal Storage Analysis